core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The assignment of a new Sender ID may be the result of different processes.
 The endpoint may request a new Sender ID, e.g., because of the exhaustion of the Sender Sequence Number space (see {{ssec-wrap-around-partial-iv}}).
 An endpoint may request to re-join the group, e.g., because of losing its mutable Security Context (see {{ssec-loss-mutable-context}}), and is provided with a new Sender ID together with the latest immutable Security Context.

-For the other group members, the Recipient Context corresponding to the old Sender ID becomes stale (see {{sec-group-key-management}}).
+For the other group members, the Recipient Context corresponding to the old Sender ID becomes stale.

 #### New Security Context for the Group {#new-sec-context}

-The Group Manager may establish a new Security Context for the group (see {{sec-group-key-management}}).
+The Group Manager may establish a new Security Context for the group.
 The Group Manager does not necessarily establish a new Security Context for the group if one member has an outdated Security Context (see {{new-sender-id}}), unless that was already planned or required for other reasons.

 All the group members need to acquire new Security Context parameters from the Group Manager.
 Once having acquired new Security Context parameters, each group member performs the following actions.